ramesh-kasula/FCC-WorkPortfolio/README.md

 ## Problems faced along the project implementation
-* We had a little problem with the implementation of CSS but we completed the CSS by applying bootstrap.
+* We had a little problem with the implementation of CSS but we completed the CSS by applying bootstrap
-* We faced a few problems related to posting and fetching data to and from the database, but we could solve the issues by going through various online resources.
+* We faced a few problems related to posting and fetching data to and from the database, but we could solve the issues by going through various online resources
 * Fetching the product details from the database was a little difficult but, we were able to complete data fetching successfully
 * We faced a little problem while trying to add image to database and we had to go through a lot of resources to solve the issue
-* Deciding on the right CSS styling took a lot of time and it can always be improved.
+* Deciding on the right CSS styling took a lot of time and it can always be improved
+* Integration was a bit tough and we had power issues due to which the work was postponed
+* Faced a problem while testing the put method and we resolved it later
+* Faced a few issues while working with images but later we could resolve it
+* Faced issues while fetching and displaying data for accept or reject orders

 ## Technologies required and, that we are learning
 * Frontend: